 Confusing, I know.
 But the odds are having the virus doesn't necessarily mean your baby will suffer later on.
 Which is good news, indeed.

-Disorders from the coxsackievirus family like HFMD are commonly seen in young children.
+HFMD and other conditions caused by the coxsackievirus family are commonly seen in young children.
 That’s why it's more likely that you'll come into contact with the virus while caring for other kids.

 If you have other children with HFMD and are pregnant, here are a few tips to help navigate caring for both of you.